katemyer/recursive-dynamic-programming/README.md

 Restrictions:

-  - You cannot use a loop
+  - You cannot use a loop, use recursion.
   - Your solution should be O(n) space complexity, due to the call stack.

 ## Superdigit